Workspace Mode

 - Wave 3: Repos depending on Wave 2 repos

-Repos within the same wave can sprint in parallel.
+Repos within the same wave can implement in parallel.
 Between waves, contract validation runs to verify implementations match the agreed-upon interfaces.

 Phase 5: Final Integration Validation